EmbraceLife/My_Journey_on_Kaggle/Playground Series Season 3, Episode 1.md

 <mark style="background: #FFB8EBA6;">How and Why shoud I get started</mark>
-- Introduced to me by Radek's [tweet](https://twitter.com/shendusuipian/status/1610269663262568448)
+- Introduced to me by Radek's [tweet](https://twitter.com/shendusuipian/status/1610269663262568448) and this kaggle [post](https://www.kaggle.com/competitions/playground-series-s3e1/discussion/375714)
 - Radek's comp intro [video](https://www.youtube.com/watch?v=cIFRuaQy2Ow&loop=0) gets very interested in it
-- Reasons not to do it: dataset is not real, therefore the problem is not serious
+- 😱 😱 Reasons not to do it:
+	- dataset is not real, therefore the problem is not serious
-- Reasons to do it: time and energy will be focused on techniques and models, and learning will be more efficient (whereas in otto comp I have spent a month just to implement scripts before touching real complex models)
+- 😱 😂 🚀 ⭐ Reasons to do it:
+	- small and generated dataset which can be processed fast
+	- iterate your pipelines fast
+	- experimenting and learning new tricks fast
+	- all large and complex datasets and comps can be first shrinked and then those benefits above can be applied

 <mark style="background: #FFB8EBA6;">My plan for this comp</mark>
 - Implement everything Radek is sharing in this comp
 - recording my journey in github [repo](https://github.com/EmbraceLife/My_Journey_on_Kaggle)

-<mark style="background: #FFB8EBA6;">📈 EDA + training a first model + submission 🚀</mark>
+---
+---

+<mark style="background: #FFB8EBA6;">Interesting discussions</mark>

+- why 10 KF is not too many, see [discussion](https://www.kaggle.com/code/phongnguyen1/distance-to-cities-features-clustering/comments#2085057)

+---
+---

 <mark style="background: #FFB86CA6;">Pipelines</mark>